lithictech/structured-client-logging/README.md

 Configure logging.

+- `options.disabled`: Pass a truthy value to disable logging.
+  Note that logging should ALWAYS be configured; if you don't want to log, set `disabled`.
+  Otherwise, log messages will queue (up to `lineBuffer`).
 - `options.endpoint`: Logs are POSTed to this endpoint as JSON via `fetch` with `cors`.
   See `sendLogs` if you need more customization.
 - `options.requestFields`: Added to the serverside request verbatim.
 This could be something like: